JSBmanD/docs/pages/apps/android.md

     - Replace "http://xxxx.app.link/testlink" with your own link URL

-!!! warning ""
-    Handling a new deep link in your app will clear the current session data and a new referred "open" will be attributed.

-!!! warning ""
+[block:callout]
+{
+  "type": "warning",
-    Similarly to handling push notifications [ttps://docs.branch.io/apps/android/#handle-push-notification], linking to the currently open activity or an activity that's in the backstack and partially visible, must be handled via reInitSession.
+  "title": "Linking to the currently open activity", "body": "Similarly to handling push notifications [https://docs.branch.io/apps/android/#handle-push-notification], linking to the currently open activity or an activity that's in the backstack and partially visible, must be handled via reInitSession."
+}
+[/block]

 - ### Enable 100% matching